DisneyAladdin/BINGO/README.md

 # USAGE
  To start BINGO, push Button.

- The number just before is indicated in black color with small.
+ The number just before is indicated in black color.

  If you search number, enter the number to TextField and push "search" button.

 # Licence